 Track & identify your food waste.
 When you see what gets tossed – from both back of house and front – you may see opportunities to make small changes to your planning, purchasing and production.
 These small changes can add up to big savings, on prep time as well as food costs.
-Learn more about food waste prevention: Food waste stops with me.
+Find tracking and measurement tools at: Food waste stops with me.

 Prevent.
 Stopping food waste before it begins has the greatest impact, because the majority of food's environmental footprint is created before it even reaches your kitchen.
 While you know your operations best, Washington County can help conduct a waste assessment to show you how much food ends up in the garbage.
 Read about how your peers prevent food waste.

 Donate.
 Donating food in any amount helps your business waste less while supporting community members in need.
 Over 64,000 people in Washington County are food insecure, meaning they don't know where their next meal is coming from.
 We can connect you with a food donation recipient and set up a simple food rescue program.

 Request assistance today and you will be paired with a Green Business Advisor who can provide free tools and help you set up systems that are effective at reducing food waste.

 Green business award

 You've done the work to make your business more sustainable.
 Now get the recognition you deserve by becoming a certified Green Business Leader!

 We'll follow up with a site visit to verify the information you provided.
 Once certified, you'll receive a plaque of recognition and can start spreading the word!
 Looking for more sustainability inspiration?
 Download the list of additional actions your business can receive points for when applying.